-As part of its hedging strategy, the Company considers foreign exchange forward contracts to limit its exposure under contracted cash inflows of sales denominated in U.S. dollars.
+As part of its hedging strategy, the Company considers foreign exchange forward contracts to limit its exposure under contracted cash inflows of sales denominated in U.S. dollars from its Canadian-based operations.
 The Company also considers interest rate swaps in order to reduce the impact of fluctuating interest rates on its short-term and long-term debt.
 These contracts are treated as cash flow hedges for accounting purposes and are not fair-valued through profit and loss.